keu/docs/software/ci-cd.md

 ### Run unit tests

-Astronomer recommends adding a unit testing step to production pipelines after your build step to ensure that you don't push an image with breaking changes to your registry.
-To run basic unit tests, create a pipeline step to execute `docker run` and run `pytest tests` in a container based on your newly built image.
+For CI/CD pipelines that push code to a production Deployment, Astronomer recommends adding a unit test after the image build step to ensure that you don't push a Docker image with breaking changes.
+To run a basic unit test, add a step in your CI/CD pipeline that executes `docker run` and then runs `pytest tests` in a container that is based on your newly built image before it's pushed to your registry.
 Use the following format for the command:

 For example, you can add the following command as a step in a [Drone](ci-cd.md#DroneCI) pipeline: